flsteven87/amazon-product-analyzer/README.md

 - Review sentiment analysis
 - Export to multiple formats

-## 🤝 About This Project

-Built in 3 days as a demonstration of:
-- Rapid development with modern tools
-- Architectural thinking and design
-- Production-ready engineering practices
-- Effective use of AI in development

-This project showcases how modern AI tools like Claude Code can accelerate development while maintaining high engineering standards.

 ## 🔑 API Key Configuration

 Add your OpenAI API key to the `.env` file: